Pray, plan, prepare, preach — establishing and maintaining priorities in the preaching ministry

-The third chapter is on planning a sermon and one of many forceful comments is this, ‘To preach Christ from all the Scriptures is no easy task, but it is our calling, and it is what will bring our people back to church again and again’.
-There are interesting comments on expository and textual preaching with encouragement for textual preaching that is expository from the pattern of C.H.Spurgeon and Kenneth Macrae.
+The third chapter is on planning a sermon.
+One of its many forceful comments is this: ‘To preach Christ from all the Scriptures is no easy task, but it is our calling, and it is what will bring our people back to church again and again’.

-Chapter four on preparation, stresses that preaching must be expository, theological, logical, practical, solemn, and powerful.
+Chapter 4, on preparation, stresses that preaching must be expository, theological, logical, practical, solemn and powerful.
 A few useful hints are given as to the preacher’s lifestyle.